kergoth/OE-Signatures/README.rst

 entirely, instead relying on tracking of the input and output of tasks, and the pieces of the metadata they use.

-It is my belief that this can lead to us avoiding reparsing everything when a configuration file changes, as we could record 'dirty' state information and propogate it through the variable references, to update the changed variables.
+Beyond signature generation, we should be able to leverage this to allow us to avoid reparsing recipes when configuration files change, as we can more intelligently dirty the cached variable expansions with this knowledge.

 Recommendations for Exception Handling
 ------------------------------

-- When constructing a Value, catch SyntaxError (if there may be a python snippet).
-- When constructing a ShellValue, catch ShellSyntaxError, and NotImplementedError.
+- When using a RefTracker or calling the convenience functions in reftracker, catch SyntaxError, ShellSyntaxError, and RecursionError.
-- When constructing a PythonValue, catch SyntaxError.
-- When constructing a value via the new_value factory, catch all of the above.

 - When resolving (or converting to a string), catch RecursionError, SyntaxError, and PythonExpansionError.